 Clear the description of these words, “Give Lively/Smart Donations” and “Invoice ###”.

-The First and Last Name columns can be found in the “Customer Description” column.
+When a name is given, the first and last name can usually be found in the “Customer Description” column.
+If that column is blank, try the “user_first_name (metadata)” and “user_last_name (metadata)” columns.

 If the Campaign column is blank, compare amount and date to 1 month prior.
 If both amount and date are the same, the campaign should be “General ~ Recurring Stripe”.
 All others should be “General”.